San Diego Breach of Contract Lawyer

 Businesses live and die by the conditions stated in their contracts.
 The clauses you include—or fail to include—in your shareholder agreements, commercial leases, subcontractor agreements, and operating agreements can either protect you from loss or expose you to substantial damages.
 Breaching a contract can have long-lasting consequences for many parties.

-Our San Diego breach of contract attorneys have more than five decades of experience in both business litigation and transactional work.
-We can review your contracts before you sign them, can help you navigate heated disputes, and develop strong, strategic solutions for every possible complication.
+Our San Diego breach of contract attorneys boast more than five decades of experience in both business litigation and transactional work.
+We can review your contracts before you sign them, help you navigate heated disputes, and develop strong, strategic solutions for every possible complication.

 Contact Purdy & Bailey, LLP at (858) 360-7080 to discuss your breach of contract dispute.